lachrist/aran/README.md

 `range`   | `false`  | Boolean, if true: ast node have an index-based location range [see](http://esprima.org/doc/index.html) `nosetup` | `false`  | Boolean, set `true` only if sure the analysis is already setup (small performance gain)

-The below table introduces by example the set of traps Aran may insert.
+The below table introduces by example the set of traps Aran can insert.
 Traps starting with a upper-case letter are simple observers and their return values are never used while the value returned by lower-case traps may be used inside expressions.
 All traps are independently optional and they all receive as last argument an integer which is the index of the [Esprima](http://esprima.org) AST node that triggered the trap.
-The very first trap to be triggered is always `Ast` which receives the indexed [Esprima](http://esprima.org) AST tree of the instrumented code.
+The very first trap to be triggered is always `Ast` which receives the indexed [Esprima](http://esprima.org) AST tree of the target code before its instrumentation.
-As shown in the demonstration, the helper function `search(tree, index)` can be used to obtain an [Esprima](http://esprima.org) AST node from an index.
+As shown in the demonstration, the helper function `__search__(tree, index)` can be used to obtain an [Esprima](http://esprima.org) AST node from an index.
 In the table below, `123` is used as a dummy index.

  Traps                              | Target              | Instrumented